What Does Direct Sales Mean? [The Complete Guide for 2023]

 Plus, texting, with its more personal approach than other business communication channels, fits in with the personal nature of direct selling.

-People will see your texts, and they’ll engage with them (unlike an email or social media post, which they’ll ignore).
+People will see your texts, and they’ll engage with them (unlike an email or social media post, which they’ll probably ignore).

 So texting is an effective way for direct sellers to drive attendance to their live sales or parties, to send out promotions, or to provide personal customer service.